MrRisoni/Gauss/README.md

 - Web app for parents, students, teachers : HMTL,HTML5,CSS,Ajax,Javascript,jQuery,MySql ( webui branch  that will have to wait  :((( )

-- Simple pseudo Document Management System : Python ,PyQt, MongoDB ( pydms branch )
+- Simple pseudo Document Management System : Python ,PyQt, MongoDB

   A total of 75 tables :)